BrianNTang/BrianNTang/README.md

 Experienced software engineer with 4+ years of experience in full-stack development.
 Skilled in web development and a curious learner of software development philosophies.

 * 🌍  I'm based in San Diego, CA
-* 🧠  I'm currently learning firmware development
+* 🧠  I'm currently learning about embedded systems

 ### Skills